TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/examples.rst

     journal.plot_posterior_distr(path_to_save="posterior.png")
     journal.traceplot()

-To get a posterior plot of the sampled parameters for the mean and standard deviation.
-Here we generate our y_obs directly from the same model, however the user could replace this with any properly formatted dataset and the sampler should converge whenever the prior values of mu and sigma provide reasonable coverage of the true parameters and he model is properly specified (ie actually normally distributed) (note here that the values for w_val, step_size and burn in may need to be adjusted to ensure convergence depending on how close your priors are to the true distribution)
+This generates a posterior plot of the sampled parameters for the mean and standard deviation.
+Here we generate our y_obs directly from the same model, however the user could replace this with any properly formatted dataset and the sampler should converge whenever the prior values of mu and sigma provide reasonable coverage of the true parameters and the model is properly specified (ie the observations are actually normally distributed) (note here that the values for w_val, step_size and burn in may need to be adjusted to ensure convergence depending on how close your priors are to the true distribution)

 We give below another example using the kernelscore with a user defined rbf kernel using the SGLD algorithm